NCBI-Hackathons/Network_SNPs/README.md

 	./scripts/gene_name.sh <output file from dbvartofunseq.php> <gene coordinates and names> <output file>

-<gene coordinates and names> is a file with 4 columns chr,start,end,gene name.
+"<gene coordinates and names>" is a file with 4 columns chr,start,end,gene name.
 An example file is from data/refSeq.genes

 The second step is to run:

-	python ./scripts/network_snps.py --input <output file from gene_name.sh> --network <file path to network> --out <output file>
+	python ./scripts/network_snps.py --input <output file from gene_name.sh> --network <file path to network> --out <output directory>

-###output
+"<file path to network>" is a file to the network.
+The format for the input network is: https://networkx.github.io/documentation/latest/reference/readwrite.adjlist.html

+###Output file
 3-column file with gene names, degrees and betweenness of genes.

                 # From this output, it would be smart to focus on CD3EAP since it